 It's Spaghetti with Browned Butter and Mizithra Cheese.

 Myzithra (also written as "mizithra") is a Greek cheese that can be fresh (soft, like a cottage cheese) or hard, similar in texture to a Parmesan cheese.
 I found a small (quarter sized ball) of this cheese at Harmon's for $4.
+You can find it at a better price at WINCO.
 You may be able to find it at similar specialty shops and I've even heard that the Old Spaghetti Factory will sell you some of this cheese.
 Doesn't hurt to ask!

 It is a dish that will please even the youngest and pickiest eaters.
-You can also change it up by adding and of the following: sauteed mushrooms, bacon, or pine nuts.
+You can also change it up by adding and of the following: sauteed mushrooms, bacon, lemon juice, spinach or pine nuts.

 What makes this dish extra special is browned butter.
 I have seen numerous recipes calling for browned butter, but I have never made it.
 The process is similar to making clarified butter.
 You cook it further, until you reach a rich, brown stage that has a nutty, caramel taste.